EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 Reference for built-in functions, constants, and libraries.
 Often called "Globals".

+### print / warn / error

+Prints the provided message to the output.
+If you use `warn`, the message will appear orange. `error` is special in that it terminates the execution of the script with the given message and also allows a "level" number argument that changes how the message links back to the script.
+0 gives no information, 1 gives the position where `error` was called, and 2 links to the function that called `error`.

 ### assert

 Throws an error when the first argument is falsy (`false` or `nil`) with an optional second argument as the error message.